yohaimagen/gamma_sentinel/README.md

   --cc CC               unwraping coherince threshold default: 0.2<br/>
   --clean CLEAN         delete all but output files defualt: false<br/>
   --orbit_files ORBIT_FILES
-                        path to orbit files directory, if not spesfied assume their is a direcory named 'orbit_files' in the working direcory<br/>
+                        path to orbit files directory, if not specified assume there is a directory named 'orbit_files' in the working direcory<br/>

-### extract_bursts_kml.py is a shell script that extract 27 or 28 kml files where each one of the kml file contains the extant of one burst of the sentinel-1 image.
+### extract_bursts_kml.py is a shell script that extracts 27 or 28 kml files where each one of the kml files contains the extant of one burst of the sentinel-1 image.
 usage: extract_bursts_kml.py [-h] [-c C] path name<br/>

-This program generate bursts kml from sentinel raw dir<br/>
+This program generates bursts kml from sentinel raw dir<br/>

 positional arguments:<br/>
   path        path to sentinel raw dir<br/>